-“Jumping the shark” is the worst nightmare of every founder.
-Often, early-stage startups go through a quick growth period followed by a sudden turn in fortunes that they never manage to overcome.
-Plotted on a graph, it looks a lot like the back fin of a shark.
+Many SaaS companies go through a quick growth period, followed by a sudden turn in fortunes that they never manage to overcome.

 The scenario often goes like this:

-In the early days, after you launch your product, you see a sudden sharp spike in acquisition—maybe you hit the front page of Hacker News or someone from TechCrunch discovered your product, fell in love with it, and decided to write about it.
+After you launch your product or feature, you see a sudden sharp spike in acquisition—maybe you hit the front page of Product Hunt or someone from TechCrunch discovered your product, fell in love with it, and decided to write about it.
 You get optimistic—you're seeing a high volume of sign-ups every day.
 It feels like you've hit the magic formula for growth.

 But then things quickly turn around.

-Let's break down how measuring engagement rate will help you build a company that's set up for long-term success.
+Measuring your engagement rate—and optimizing for it—will help you build a company that's set up for long-term success.
 But how do you define engagement in measurable terms?

 At its most basic, engagement rate is the percentage of users in a particular cohort who remain active over a defined period of time.
-Measuring the proportion of users who are truly engaged after signing up gives you a good basis to understand the performance of your product.
-This understanding can warn you of potential dangers long before you reach the downward slope of the shark fin.
+This information can warn you of potential dangers long before you reach the downward slope of the shark fin.

-Measuring your engagement rate essentially comes down to tracking the number of users who are active in your app over a certain period—usually a day, a week, or a month—as a proportion of everyone who signed up during that same period.
+Measuring engagement rate essentially comes down to tracking the number of users who are active in your app over a certain period—usually a day, a week, or a month—as a proportion of everyone who signed up during that same period.

-The main challenge with this measurement is how you define an active user — it could be something as simple as a customer logging in, but does that really represent a person who has strong motivation to use your product?
+The main challenge here is figuring how you define an active user.
+“Active user” could mean something as simple as a customer logging in, but does that really represent a person who has strong motivation to use your product?

 That's why we prefer Lincoln Murphy's definition of engagement:

-There are many different ways to measure engagement rate.
-Our top three are:
+From here, there are many different ways to measure engagement rate, including:

-- Engagement by month, week, and day, which gives you an overview of whether your product is succeeding in creating loyal users over time.
+- Engagement by month, week, or day: This gives you an overview of whether your product is succeeding in creating loyal users over time.

-- Engagement by channel, which informs how productive each side of your acquisition activity is and helps you focus on the channels that yield the best customers for your product.
+- Engagement by channel: This informs how productive each method of acquisition is and helps you focus on the channels that yield the best customers for your product.

-- Engagement by feature, which helps you understand what users value and guides your product development efforts.
+- Engagement by feature: This helps you understand what your users value and guides your product development efforts.

-The most popular way to measure engagement is through straight-forward frequencies—DAU, WAU, or MAU:
+The most popular way to calculate engagement is through straightforward frequencies—DAU, WAU, or MAU:

-- DAU, or Daily active users, tracks the total number of users who use your product on a daily basis.
-It is a useful metric for consumer products with a high volume of activity where users log in every day like Facebook or Snapchat.
+- Daily active users (DAU): Tracks the total number of users who use your product on a daily basis.
+It is a useful metric for consumer products with a high volume of activity where users log in every day, like Instagram or TikTok.

-- WAU, or Weekly active users, seems to be the preferred method of most SaaS products to track engagement because it removes much of the variability that's typical in DAU, such as weekend dips.
-Most tools, especially in B2B, are not used every day, so WAU is a much more relevant way to track engagement.
+- Weekly active users (WAU): Seems to be the preferred method of most SaaS products to track engagement because it removes much of the variability that's typical in DAU, such as weekend dips.
+Most B2B tools are simply not used every day, so WAU is a much more relevant way to track engagement.

-- MAU, or monthly active users, is a good option for tools that are used only a few times each month.
+- Monthly Active users (MAU): A good option for tools that are used only a few times each month.
 Additionally, MAU can be used in tandem with DAU or MAU to track the long-term retention of cohorts of users.

 Active users are usually looked at as a nominal number—the total amount of people who use a product in a given time frame.
-However, the metric can also be denoted as a rate and used to analyze how many users in a cohort remain active over time (e.g. customer retention rate or user retention rate).
+However, the metric can also be denoted as a percentage and used to analyze how many users in a cohort remain active over time (e.g. customer retention rate or user retention rate).

-Looking at the engagement levels of customers over time helps you track your performance but doesn't explain what makes some users a better fit than others.
+Looking at the engagement levels of customers over time helps you track your performance, but doesn't necessarily explain what makes some users a better fit than others.
 That's why it's also important to understand how the channels through which you acquire users affect engagement and retention.

 Let's say you acquire users through the following channels: